Grade Level: 3rd - 6th; Type: Physical Science

 - Attach one of the items to the spring scale.
 Lower the item in the water and walk from one end of the pool to the other.
 Note the reading on the spring scale and record it.

-- Repeat steps 4 and 5 with each different colour fabric four times to get an average.
-To find the average, add the 5 temperatures for each colour individually, then divide by 5.
+- Repeat this step 5 times to get an average.
+To average, add each reading of the spring scale and divide by 5.

-- Analyze the data and draw a conclusion.
+- Compare the results and draw a conclusion.